uwex-learning-tech/sbplus-v3/README.md

 ---
 ### Documentation
-For more details and how to setup a SB+ presentation, please visit the [SB+ Documentation](https://media.uwex.edu/resources/documentation/storybook-plus-v3/) (work in progress).
+For more details and how to setup a SB+ presentation, please visit the [SB+ Documentation](https://media.uwex.edu/resources/documentation/storybook-plus-v3/).

 ---
 ### Bug Reporting and Questions